Paul Simon Unterberger: Biography

 In Nizhny Novgorod, Unterberger made an impression with civil engineering and social activities: he built stone moorings, arranged places for mooring vessels.
 He initiated the redemption of the Boldin estate of Alexander Pushkin in order to create a state memorial museum.
 He also initiated the creation of the Nizhny Novgorod Society of Art Lovers.
 He was a member of 29 charitable societies, to which he regularly paid considerable contributions.

 A demonstration took place during his governorship in Sormovo, and Peter Zalomov was arrested.
 The severity of the measures against the revolutionaries intensified the efforts of the Social Revolutionaries who, led by Boris Savinkov, were preparing an attempt on the Nizhny Novgorod governor.

 Unterberger stayed in the post of the Nizhny Novgorod governor until the beginning of November 1905.
 A few days before the end of the governorship, he was promoted to senator.

 On November 8, 1905, Lieutenant-General Paul Unterberger was appointed commander of the Amur Military District and ataman of the Amur Cossack troops, and 10 days later he was appointed Amur Governor-General.
 As governor-general, he made efforts to develop and settle the region.
 With his participation, new educational and medical institutions, including rural ones, were put into operation, development of polymetallic ores in Tetyukh was started, fisheries supervision was introduced, the Kamchatka and the Commander Islands were separated from the regional administration of the Primorsk region, new settlements were initiated.
 He contributed to the activities of Vladimir Arsenyev.

 In foreign policy issues, he adhered to conservative positions, was extremely wary of Japan, despite the Russian-Japanese rapprochement after the Russo-Japanese War and the signing of a number of bilateral agreements of a general political and economic nature.
 He was also a strong opponent of the migration of Koreans to the Russian Far East.
 In 1910, on his initiative, a cross was installed in honor of Semyon Dezhnev at Cape Dezhnev.

 Unterberger completed his service in the Far East on December 6, 1910, at the age of 68.
-He passed the case to the Grand Master of the Stables Nikolai Gondatti and departed for Petersburg, where he was appointed a member of the State Council on December 6, 1910.
+He passed his duties to the Grand Master of the Stables Nikolai Gondatti and departed for Petersburg, where he was appointed a member of the State Council on December 6, 1910.